Do You Want to be Recognised as a Rock and Water School?

 Rock and Water is a highly successful, evidenced based international educational program.
 In Australia over 15,000 teachers, youth workers, chaplains and counsellors have received training since the program was introduced by Freerk Ykema in 1998.

-Lighthouse Education manages all Rock and water accreditation training in NSW, ACT and Tasmania, in partnership with the Gadaku Institute of the Netherlands.
-Following the successful school’s accreditation program in the Netherlands, Lighthouse education is offering the same award to schools in Australia that meet the criteria for recognition as a Rock and Water school.
+Rock and Water Australia manages all Rock and water accreditation training in NSW, ACT, TAS, WA, SA, NT and VIC, in partnership with the Gadaku Institute of the Netherlands.
+Following the successful school’s accreditation program in the Netherlands, Rock and Water Australia is offering the same award to schools in Australia that meet the criteria for recognition as a Rock and Water school.

 Can you meet the following criteria?